carbonblack/cb-event-forwarder/README.md

 ### Configure the cb-event-forwarder

+Note: The 4.X event forwarder uses Yaml files for configuration.
+Values will be interpreted as their literal types, rather than using 0,1,T/F to represent booleans `true` or `false` should be used.

 1. If installing on a machine *other than* the Cb Response server, copy the RabbitMQ username and password into the `rabbit_mq_username` and `rabbit_mq_password` variables in `/etc/cb/integrations/event-forwarder/cb-event-forwarder.conf` file.
 Also fill out the `cb_server_hostname` with the hostname or IP address where the Cb Response server can be reached.